Concentric Relationships

 To better understand this guide, you should be familiar with some Auth0 FGA Concepts and know how to develop the things listed below.

-called "meeting_notes.doc" and bob is assigned as editor to this document.
+document type that can have users related as editor and viewer.document called "meeting_notes.doc" and bob is assigned as editor to this document.model

 type document